On the p-typical de Rham-Witt complex over W(k): Applications to the de Rham-Witt complex over

 By Proposition~\ref{Omega bijection}, the map $p^n: \Omega^1_A \rightarrow \Omega^1_A$ is injective.
 Because $p^n = F^n V^n$, we have that $V^n$ is also injective.
 This shows that $\alpha = -da_0$, as claimed. \end{proof}

 \begin{remark} Proposition~\ref{hWn} is the main result of this section.
 The exactness claimed is mostly analogous to \cite[Proposition~3.2.6]{HM03}; the most interesting part of our result is the fact that the map $A \rightarrow \Omega^1_A \oplus A$ surjects onto the kernel of the map $\Omega^1_A \oplus A \rightarrow W_{n+1}\Omega^1_A$.
 This result is difficult to prove because in general it is difficult to prove that elements in the de\thinspace Rham-Witt complex are non-zero.
-See \cite[Proposition~2.2.1]{Hes05} for a result proving this same exactness in the context of the log de\thinspace Rham-Witt complex over the algebraic closure of a local field. \end{remark}
+See \cite[Proposition~2.2.1]{Hes05} for a result proving this same exactness in the context of the log de\thinspace Rham-Witt complex over the ring of integers in an algebraic closure of a local field.
+See also \cite[Th\'{e}or\`{e}me~I.3.8]{Ill79} for a version of this result which is valid in characteristic~$p$. \end{remark}

 Using induction, we're able to give the following explicit description of $W_n\Omega^1_A$.
 The key fact used by the construction is that the maps $\Omega^1_A \oplus A \rightarrow W_j \Omega^1_A$ given by $(\alpha, a) \mapsto V^{j-1}(\alpha) + dV^{j-1}(a)$ can be extended to maps into $W_n\Omega^1_A$ using $s_{\varphi}: A \rightarrow W(A)$.